-- 3. Make necessary preparations to the mounting surfaces noting that the LOAD CELL BOLTS protrude beyond the BASE PLATE. - 4.
-Assemble the mounts by inserting either a dummy load cell or the actual LOAD CELL into the hole in the TOP PLATE LOADING BRACKET then installing the LOAD PIN and LOCATING PIN.
-The LOAD CELL BOLTS are then passed through the ends of the LOAD CELL and LOAD BARS and threaded into the BASE PLATE and hand tightened. - 5.
+- Make necessary preparations to the mounting surfaces.
+A 1" sub plate is recommended to ensure a good mounting surface. - 4.
+The mounts are normally factory assembled.
+If mounts are not already assembled, complete the assembly by placing the rocker pin and boot in the load cell hub socket, place the top plate on top with the rocker pin in the top plate socket, and install the shoulder screws through the top plate into the base plate risers.
+Torque the shoulder screws to 100 ft-lb.
+Tighten the shoulder screw set screws. - 5.
 Lift and block the vessel to the same height as the assembled mounts. - 6.
 Remove the block from one support point and slide that mount into position. - 7.
-If the mount is being fitted under the leg of a vessel, verify that the leg's center line passes through the center of the top plate (through the center of the load cell). - 8.
-Lower the corner or side of the vessel carefully onto the top plate.
-The force of a vessel weighing several tons can damage a load cell if dropped only a fraction of an inch. - 9.
-With the top plate positioned approximately level, mark holes for attaching the top plate to the vessel's mounting surface.
+If the mount is being fitted under the leg of a vessel, verify that the leg's center line passes through the center of the top plate (through the center of the load cell). - Lower the corner or side of the vessel carefully onto the top plate.
+The force of a vessel weighing several tons can damage a load cell if dropped only a fraction of an inch. - With the top plate positioned approximately level, mark holes for attaching the top plate to the vessel's mounting surface.
 Drill holes and attach top plate loosely to vessel with suitable fasteners. - 10.
 Repeat steps 4-10 for the mounting assemblies at the remaining corners or sides. - 11.
-Verify that there is no initial misalignment between the BASE PLATE and TOP PLATE and that the LOAD CELL is in the center of the hole in the TOP PLATE LOADING BRACKET.
-Relocate if necessary. - 12.
+Verify that there is no initial misalignment between the base plate and top plate and that the rocker pin is in the center of the hole in the top plate. - 12.
 Attach the base plates to the foundation using suitable anchors for concrete or by bolting or welding to a steel structure or subplate.
-Verify that the base plates are no more than $\pm 0.5^{\circ}$ out of level.
-Shim as necessary. - 13.
+Verify that the base plates are as level as possible.
+They should be fully supported.
+Shimming is not recommended. - 13.
 Check that the top plates are no more than $\pm .5^{\circ}$ out or level.
 Shim if necessary and fully tighten mounting bolts. - 14.
-If dummy cells are used, replace with actual LOAD CELLS.
-Refer to step 4. - 15.
-To achieve equal load distribution, final height adjustments can be made with shims between the TOP PLATE LOADING BRACKET and the weighing vessel.
+To achieve equal load distribution, final height adjustments can be made with shims between the top plate loading bracket and the weighing vessel.
 The variation in load among the cells should be no more than 20%.
-The load distribution can be checked accurately by exciting each load cell in turn and measuring the output with a voltmeter. - 16.
-Check that the bolts securing the load cell to the BASE PLATE are tight.
-Torque the LOAD CELL BOLTS to only 20 foot-pounds.
-This allows the double-ended load cell to flex under load.
+The load distribution can be checked accurately by exciting each load cell in turn and measuring the output with a voltmeter.